Print Options

 The dissertation and abstract are to be presented to the members of the Supervisory Committee at least 4 weeks before the Final Oral Exam (dissertation defense).
 It is the student's responsibility to ensure that, at that time, the dissertation has been properly formatted and has been thoroughly checked for errors in terminology, grammar and spelling.
 During the ensuing period of at least 2 weeks, the members of the Supervisory Committee will have the opportunity to review the dissertation to determine whether it is in a fit condition (based on formatting, writing quality and preliminary scientific criteria) for the dissertation defense.
 Upon receiving such approval, or if no serious objections are raised, the student must login to Seguidor to request official scheduling of the Final Oral Exam to occur at least 2 weeks after submission of the request.
 The student’s Supervisory Committee should serve as the Examining Committee, although additional examiners may be included.
 The exam can be administered only upon approval by the student’s Supervisor, Graduate Program Director and Dean for Graduate Studies.
 The Final Oral Exam cannot be held until at least 7 months after admission to Candidacy.
 The final oral exam must be held and no more than 4 years after admission to Candidacy or 7 academic years after matriculation, whichever comes first.
 Waivers to this window of opportunity for the Final Oral Exam require permission of the Dean for Graduate Studies and will only be granted in extraordinary circumstances.

 The final examination is oral and public.
 It is administered by the Supervisory Committee after all other requirements have been met.
 The Supervisory Committee also determines the character and length of the defense, while maintaining compliance with the guidelines and usual practices followed by the major program.
-The examination may be devoted to the special field of the dissertation or to related matters, or it may be designed to test the candidate’s judgment and critical powers.
+The examination may be devoted to the special field of the dissertation or to related matters, and/or it may be designed to test the candidate’s judgment and critical thinking.
 The Chair of the Supervisory Committee and at least 2 other Graduate Faculty members of the Supervisory Committee must be available for the examination.
 Exceptions may be made only by permission of the Dean for Graduate Studies.

 The report of the outcome of the exam must be filed (via Seguidor) within 7 days following the examination.
 If more than one Graduate Faculty member of the Supervisory Committee recommends failure, the student shall be considered to have failed the examination.
 In the event of failure, the Supervisory Committee shall recommend to the Dean for Graduate Studies whether the student should be given the option of retaking the examination and, if so, the Committee shall identify general areas of weakness that require special attention, and any specific remedial actions that the student should complete prior to re-examination.
 This information must be detailed in Seguidor when reporting the exam outcome, and will subsequently be transmitted in writing to the student.
 No student shall be permitted to take the final oral examination more than twice and the student must wait a minimum of 3 months before retaking the examination.